tallus/pdx_weather_report/README.md

 Command line to generate a weather report for PDX.
 Depends on spark.
 A local copy can be found here: https://github.com/tallus/spark

+Its PDX specific but could be easily adapted.